 1. Check Quarterly:

 Don't wait until the last minute.
 Review your Form 26AS and AIS quarterly to identify discrepancies early.
+Use the TaxFetch TDS Fetch tool to do this quickly without navigating the Income Tax portal manually each time.

 2. Maintain Records: